 Most SPS athletic fields are not equipped with public address speaker systems and none would be installed.
+Lights would not be installed at fields with public address speaker systems under the BEX V program.
 SPS would prohibit the use of portable speakers during evening events.